Anantha-subhas/Anantha-subhas/README.md

 ## About Me

-I am a computer student, who passionate about programming and AI technologies.
+I am a computer engineer, who passionate about programming and AI technologies.
 I enjoy learning new technologies and working on interesting projects.

 - 🌱 I’m currently learning **Python&its framework,Javascript and web frameworks,Datascience and AI&ML**
 - 👯 I’m looking to collaborate on **Open Source Projects**